IObundle/iob-soc/README.md

 FPGA_COMPILER_SERVER: IP address of a machine where the FPGA tools are installed

-FPGA_BOARD_SERVER: IP address of a machine to which an FPGA board is attached.
+FPGA_BOARD_SERVER: IP address of a machine to which an FPGA board is attached and where the design will run.

-#ASIC compilation directory
 ASIC_DIR: path to a directory containing scripts for compiling the design for an ASIC.